 Several psychological models and theories can provide valuable insights for leaders.

 The ‘Johari Window’ is a psychological tool that helps people better understand their relationship with themselves and others.
-Leaders can use this model to promote self-awareness and encourage open communication within their teams.
+Leaders can use this model to promote self-awareness and encourage open team communication.

 How Neuroscience Can Help

-Neuroscience, the study of the nervous system and the brain, can offer unique insights into human behaviour and decision-making.
+Neuroscience, studying the nervous system and the brain, can offer unique insights into human behaviour and decision-making.

 For instance, understanding the concept of ‘Neuroplasticity’ can be beneficial.
 This is the brain’s ability to reorganise itself by forming new neural connections throughout life.
 Leaders who understand neuroplasticity can promote continuous learning and adaptability within their teams.